Okafor-Ifeanyi/Post-it_learnable/README.md

 > reference [Youtube Video - time @7:46:45](https://youtu.be/0sOvCWFmrtA)

 ## Error Handler
-    All route endpoints stored in `try/catch` to asyn and sync errors API probed to remain active under all circumstance.
+    All route endpoints stored in `try/catch` to hold asyn and sync errors API probed to remain active under all circumstance.
     Ready for Deployment